 The Reed College Quest is the independently run student newspaper of Reed College.
 The first edition of The Quest was printed in 1913.
 The print edition of The Quest currently publishes every Friday throughout the academic year.
 Archives of The Quest dating back to 1915 can be accessed on campus in the Quest office.
 The Reed Library has a full set of Quests dating back to 1913.

-The Quest Editorial Board for the Spring 2014 semester is Melissa Fisher, Kieran Hanrahan, Alex Krafcik, Paul Messick, Michael Song, and Rebecca Turley, and Austin Weisgrau.
+The Quest Editorial Board for the Spring 2014 semester is Melissa Fisher, Kieran Hanrahan, Alex Krafcik, Paul Messick, Michael Song, and Rebecca Turley, and Will Jones.
 Alex Krafcik is our Finance and Advertising Manager.

 reedquest.org is the online edition of The Quest.
 Content from the print edition of The Quest is generally posted online the day before the print edition is published.

 We (the Quest Editorial Board) hold comments on the Quest website to a certain standard just as we do submissions for publication in the Quest’s print edition.
 We hold all comments for approval: comments will not appear until a Quest editor has approved them.
 Comment authors must abide by the Honor Principle, which is rendered inexactly in two passages below: